Zeiss (company): Corporate history

-By World War I, Zeiss was the world's largest company of camera production.
-Zeiss Ikon represented a significant part of the production along with dozens of other brands and factories, and also had major works at Dresden.
+By World War I, Zeiss was the world's largest camera-production company.
+Zeiss Ikon represented a significant part of the production, along with dozens of other brands and factories, including a major works at Dresden.

-In 1928, Hensoldt AG was acquired by Carl Zeiss and has produced the Zeiss binoculars and rifle scopes since 1964, occasionally resulting in twin products being offered under both the Hensoldt and Zeiss brand names.
-The Hensoldt System Technology division (resulting from a merger of the military optics operations of Leica and Hensoldt) was continued by Zeiss under the Hensoldt name until 2006.
+In 1928 the Zeiss company acquired Hensoldt AG, which has produced Zeiss binoculars and rifle-scopes since 1964 - this has occasionally resulted in twin products being offered under both the "Hensoldt" and "Zeiss" brand-names.
+The Hensoldt System Technology division (resulting from a merger of the military-optics operations of Leica and Hensoldt) was continued by Zeiss under the "Hensoldt" name until 2006.